dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Concurrent collections
 `ConcurrentMap` and `ConcurrentSkipListMap` and `Hashtable` are not allowing null keys or values.
 The reason is that in simple `HashMap` you can have null key/value, and if you run `map.get` and get null you can easily check it with `containsKey`.
-But in concurrent- since value may be deleted this won't work.
+But since value may be deleted this won't work.
 So any attempt to add null key/value with throw NPE.

 ###### Deadlock and Livelock
 Deadlock - when 2 threads acquire 2 resources in different order.
 In such a scenario it’s possible that Thread1 has acquired first resource and wait to acquire second, Thread2 has acquired second and wait to acquire 1.
 In such case they will wait each other forever.